 MLWGS is committed to the educational rights of homeless children that have been accepted into its program.
 Refer to Policy No. 1033.

-MLWGS does not discriminate on the basis of race, color, national origin, sex, disability, and age.
+MLWGS does not discriminate with regard to race, color, religion, national origin, ancestry, political affiliation, sex, sexual orientation, gender, gender identity, age, marital status, genetic information or disability, or any other characteristic protected by law.
 More detailed information, including contact information for Compliance Officers and procedures, can be found here for personnel and here for students.
+See Policy No. 0011.

 MLWGS endorses parental involvement and encourages the regular participation of parents in all aspects of its program.
 Refer to Policy No. 6002.

 MLWGS maintains current copies of all adopted policies and regulations on its website.
 Printed copies of policies and regulations are available upon request to citizens who do not have online access.
 Policies can be accessed here.